Lecrapouille/TimedPetriNetEditor/README.md

   the simulation the user can add new token to any desired places selected by the mouse cursor and the `+` key.
 - Showing critical cycles for graph event does not support having transitions without predecessor (inputs).
-For example `T0 -> P0 -> T1`.
+For example this Petri net: `T0 -> P0 -> T1`.
   Workaround: Either modify your net either by removing your inputs or make inputs cycling to themselves with a `-inf` time (which makes duality issues).
 - Not all error messages are displayed on the GUI.
 Read the logs on your Unix console.
 - We cannot move or zoom the Petri net or select several nodes.
 We cannot change the color of nodes and arcs.
+We cannot merge several nodes into a sub-net for simplifying the net.

 ## What are Petri nets, timed Petri nets, timed event graph ?